umarhassan-mitodl/wgs.s10-fall-2017/content/pages/lecture-summaries.md

 What is the representation of women in Wikipedia, both on the pages and in the editorship?
 How is Wikipedia like a microcosm of the larger tech world in terms of women’s inclusion?
 Why is representation on Wikipedia so important?
 What are some efforts attempting to close the gaps in STEM fields?

-Guest speaker: {{% resource_link "5a24e7ce-24d0-4f58-815a-0fc2ef47143c" "Phoebe Ayers" %}}, MIT librarian, will answer questions about Wikipedia and assist in the crafting of new articles.
+Guest speaker: [Phoebe Ayers](http://phoebeayers.info/), MIT librarian, will answer questions about Wikipedia and assist in the crafting of new articles.

 {{< tdclose >}}